tainacan/tainacan-wiki/settings-page.md

 - **Note**: This setting can be overridden by the `TAINACAN_API_MAX_ITEMS_PER_PAGE` constant

 **PDF content**
 - **Description**: When enabled, Tainacan will try to index textual content from PDF files in search results.
-The indexing happens when the item is updated and it depends on certain server settings to work well
+The indexing happens when the item is updated and it depends on certain server settings to work well.
+To know more about PDF indexing, check [this page](./indexing-pdf.md).
 - **Default**: Disabled
 - **Impact**: Increases search accuracy but also server load
 - **Note**: This setting can be overridden by the `TAINACAN_INDEX_PDF_CONTENT` constant